prtmsh/rust-compiler/README.md

     // For loop with range
     for i in 0..5 {
-        println!("Loop iteration", i);
+        println!("Loop iteration {}", i);
     }
 }
 ```

-## Educational Value
+## Future Enhancements

-This project serves as an educational tool for understanding:

-1. Compiler design principles
-2. Lexical analysis with Flex
-3. Parsing with Bison
-4. Context-free grammar design
-5. Abstract Syntax Tree implementation
-6. Basic Rust syntax and semantics
+- Semantic analysis and type checking
+- Code generation
+- Optimizations
+- Support for more Rust features (structs, enums, traits)

 ## License

-This project is open-source and available for educational purposes.
+This project is open-source and available under the MIT License.